naterpotatoers/naterpotatoers.github.io/src/content/jobs/job-1-genpact.md

 ---
 title: Software Engineer
 date: 2023 - Present
 location: Remote, California
 org: Genpact
 ---

-- lorem ipsum
-- lorem ipsum
-- lorem ipsum
+- Led team of 9 engineers to build a Kafka service for seamless data transfer between microservices using Confluent and Sprint Boot
+- Built a micro frontend for managing dealership data for NADA 2024 using React, Redux, and AG Grid
+- Responsible for feature planning, story creation, and pull request reviews
+- Developed unit and integration tests using Cypress and Jest